 Hello, I’m Hazel

-My approach is trauma-informed, culturally attuned, and deeply relational.
-We’ll explore how your upbringing, nervous system, relationships, and identity all intersect — and how these patterns shape your life today.
-Therapy with me isn’t about fixing you.
-It’s about honoring your story, cultivating self-trust, and making space for your most authentic self to emerge.
 You don’t have to carry everything alone.
-You deserve support that meets you where you are — with gentleness, curiosity, and care.
-If you’re ready to feel more grounded, connected, and at home within yourself, I’d be honoured to walk alongside you.
+You deserve support that meets you where you are — with curiosity, care, and gentleness.
+If you’re ready to feel more connected, steady, and at home within yourself, I’d be honoured to walk alongside you.

 Fumi Majaro